 After you log in to a different module in this way, you can't use the execute load-balance slot manage command to log in to another module.
 Instead you must use the exit command to revert back to the CLI of the component that you originally logged in to.
 Then you can use the execute load-balance slot manage command to log into another module.

 Upgrade information

-This section provides upgrade information for upgrading your FortiGate-6000 or 7000 to FortiOS 5.6.11 Build 4279.
+This section provides upgrade information for upgrading your FortiGate-6000 or 7000 to FortiOS 5.6.12 Build 4287.
+See also Upgrade Information in the FortiOS 5.6.12 Release Notes.

 FortiGate-6000 upgrade information